How Did Medicare Advantage Become a Very Successful Social Services Recovery Program for People Damaged by Social Determinants of Health?

 What is surprising some people today is who is enrolling in Medicare Advantage.

 Two out of three very low-income Medicare members have now joined Medicare Advantage plans.
-More than half of the African American Medicare members are now in plans and over 60 percent of the Hispanic Medicare members are in plans.
+More than 60 percent of the African American Medicare members are now in plans and over 70 percent of the Hispanic Medicare members are in plans.

-The average net worth of the white Medicare members exceeds $100,000, and the average net worth of the Hispanic members of Medicare Advantage have net worth under $14,000, so the differences between the two approaches to care and benefits is increasingly important to large numbers of people.
+The average net worth of the white Medicare members who buy supplemental coverage rather than enroll in the plans exceeds $200,000, and the average net worth of the Hispanic members of Medicare Advantage is now under $14,000, so the differences between the two approaches to care and benefits is increasingly important to large numbers of people and the satisfaction levels for those patients is running at 95 percent in the most recent quality scores.

 The fact that Medicare Advantage has both significantly better benefits and lower costs is extremely relevant to all of the low-income Medicare members whose lives are far better at several functional levels when those benefits exist.
-Vision care and hearing care benefits can be very life enhancing for people who have extremely low-income levels and extremely low financial resources.
+They all have pharmacy coverage linked to their plans and they have vision care, dental care and hearing care benefits can be very life enhancing for people who have extremely low-income levels and extremely low financial resources and need those services.

 Many of the Medicare Advantage enrollees are now getting team care — patient focused team care — for the first time in their lives.
-That is not an overstatement or exaggeration.
-It’s how Medicare works.
+That is not an overstatement or an exaggeration.
+It’s a reflection on how fee-for-service traditional Medicare functionally works.

 That’s why so many people from those groups are joining plans.